0xFireWolf/NightShiftUnlocker/README.md

 Instead of modifying the minimum version of supported Mac models, I make this function always return `true`.

 ### Update Logs
+#### 2.2 @ 2017.10.13
+- Support Lilu 1.2.0.
+- Support macOS High Sierra 10.13 (17A405).
+- NightShiftUnlocker will no longer be loaded in Recovery mode.
+- This is an "experimental" release as Apple slightly adds more functionalities to CoreBrightness.framework, a new patch may be required.
+Please report any issue ASAP.

 #### 2.1 @ 2017.06.29
 - Fix an issue that Night Shift panel may not show up in the System Preference >> Display.